Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 public keys must be somehow distributed to any participants that will rely on them for decryption.

-Typically this is done simply by having users upload their public keys to a directory and allowing other users to download from the directory as-needed.
-With this approach, the service operator is trusted not to manipulate the directory by inserting malicious public keys.
-As such, any encryption protocol can really only protect users against passive eavesdropping on their messages.
+Typically this is done by having users upload their public keys to a simple directory where other users can download them as necessary.
+With this approach, the service operator is trusted not to manipulate the directory by inserting malicious public keys, which means the underlying encryption protocol can only protect users against passive eavesdropping on their messages.

-However most messaging systems are designed such that all messages exchanged flow through the service operator's servers, which means that it's extremely easy for an operator to launch an active attack.
+However most messaging systems are designed such that all messages exchanged flow through the service operator's servers, so it's extremely easy for an operator to launch an active attack.
 That is, the service operator can insert public keys into the directory that they know the private key for, attach those public keys to a user's account without the user's knowledge, and then inject these keys into active conversations with that user to receive plaintext data.

 Key Transparency (KT) solves this problem by requiring the service operator to store user public keys in a cryptographically-protected append-only log.
 Any